Testing isomorphism between tuples of subspaces: Isomorphism up to permutation

-Of course, Theorem~\ref{thm:GI} does not mean that solving $\mathscr{P}_1(r,\mathbf{F},\sigma)$ or $\mathscr{P}_2(\mathbf{F})$ is always hopeless.
-As an example, the Bargmann invariants computed in Section~\ref{subsec:lines} are ordered lists of numbers; if the histograms of these numbers are not equal, then the lines cannot be isomorphic up to permutation.
+Of course, Theorem~\ref{thm:GI} does not mean that solving ${\mathscr{P}_{\operatorname{U}}}(r,\mathbf{F},\sigma)$ or ${\mathscr{P}_{\operatorname{GL}}}(\mathbf{F})$ is always hopeless. \ejk{(In particular, graph isomorphism is solvable in practice~\cite{McKayP:14}.)} As an example, the Bargmann invariants computed in Section~\ref{subsec:lines} are ordered lists of numbers; if the histograms of these numbers are not equal, then the lines cannot be isomorphic up to permutation.